-- Positional sanctification describes what God did to us when he saved us, at the time of our conversion - At the point of salvation (once and for all time), God causes true believers to experience a relational change, a completely new position which they enjoy with Jesus - At the new birth, the true believer is permanently separated from sin and set apart for God Himself - In this sense, believers are dead to the ruling power of sin the penalty and power of sin are removed with a promise that the presence of sin will also once day be removed https://www.slideserve.com/veta/soteriology-powerpoint-ppt-presentation#google_vignette

-Acts 20:32 ~ And now I commend you to God and to the word of His grace, which is able to build you up and to give you the inheritance among all those who are sanctified.

-1 Corinthians 1:2 ~ To the church of God which is at Corinth, to those who have been sanctified in Christ Jesus, saints by calling, with all who in every place call on the name of our Lord Jesus Christ, their Lord and ours:

-1 Corinthians 6:11 ~ Such were some of you; but you were washed, but you were sanctified, but you were justified in the name of the Lord Jesus Christ and in the Spirit of our God.

-Hebrews 10:14 ~ For by one offering He has perfected for all time those who are sanctified.
+- Positional sanctification describes what God did to us when he saved us, at the time of our conversion - At the point of salvation (once and for all time), God causes true believers to experience a relational change, a completely new position which they enjoy with Jesus - At the new birth, the true believer is permanently separated from sin and set apart for God Himself - In this sense, believers are dead to the ruling power of sin the penalty and power of sin are removed with a promise that the presence of sin will also one day be removed...definitive sanctification - Acts 20:32 ~ And now I commend you to God and to the word of His grace, which is able to build you up and to give you the inheritance among all those who are sanctified. - 1 Corinthians 1:2 ~ To the church of God which is at Corinth, to those who have been sanctified in Christ Jesus, saints by calling, with all who in every place call on the name of our Lord Jesus Christ, their Lord and ours: - 1 Corinthians 6:9-11 ~ Or do you not know that the unrighteous will not inherit the kingdom of God?
+Do not be deceived; neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor homosexuals, 10 nor thieves, nor the covetous, nor drunkards, nor revilers, nor swindlers, will inherit the kingdom of God.
+11 Such were some of you; but you were washed, but you were sanctified, but you were justified in the name of the Lord Jesus Christ and in the Spirit of our God. - Hebrews 10:14 ~ For by one offering He has perfected for all time those who are sanctified. - When a person becomes a Christian, they are put on the other side of a gulf that separates them from God, no longer on the side of sin, but now on God's side, the side of holiness - He actually considers believers holy and perfect in position - But God even went beyond that...not only are believers set apart from sin to God, God implants in believers desires that were not there before: A desire to please God in all things - Believers possess a new heart that wants to live separate from sin, gain control over sin, and eliminate sin - This is why one of the most common terms used to refer to a believer in the New Testament is "saint" which simply means "saved and set apart" - Romans 1:7 ~ to all who are beloved of God in Rome, called as saints: Grace to you and peace... - 2 Corinthians 1:1 ~ Paul, an apostle of Christ Jesus by the will of God, and Timothy our brother, To the church of God which is at Corinth with all the saints who are throughout Achaia: - Ephesians 1:1 ~ Paul, an apostle of Christ Jesus by the will of God, To the saints who are at Ephesus and who are faithful... - Philippians 1:1 ~ Paul and Timothy, bond-servants of Christ Jesus, To all the saints in Christ Jesus who are in Philippi

-Romans 6 (especially vv.
-6-7, 11-14, 17-18)
+Colossians 1:2 ~ To the saints and faithful brethren in Christ who are at Colossae: Grace to you and peace from God our Father.